JensKlimke/jk/docs/deployment.md

    npm install
    ```

-3. Update the domain name in `index.ts`:
-   - Find the line with `host: "example.com"` and replace "example.com" with your actual domain name.

-4. Configure Pulumi to use your k3s cluster:
+3. Configure Pulumi to use your k3s cluster:
    - Ensure your kubeconfig is properly set up to connect to your k3s cluster
    - By default, the Pulumi program uses the "default" context from your kubeconfig